 In the southeastern US, you might want to go with the Kangaroo Express brand, or along the eastern seaboard you might choose the On the Run brand.
 You can sell gasoline or not according to what makes sense for your location.
 This chain is currently owned by Canadian convenience store operator Alimentation Couche-Tard and has mostly grown throughout its history by acquiring other c-store chains and rebranding them.

-Founded by Fred Harvey in El Paso, Texas in 1951 and franchising since 1995, the number of locations has continued to grow after a decline in 2016 and currently stands at 11,128 (an increase of 2,945 from the previous year’s total of 8,183), of which 8,326 are company-owned and 2,240 are located outside the US.
+Founded by Fred Harvey in El Paso, Texas in 1951 and franchising since 1995, the number of locations has continued to grow after a decline in 2016 and currently stands at 12,143 (up from the previously reported total of 11,128), of which 9,189 are company-owned and 2,339 are located outside the US.

 ampm is in the midst of a somewhat silly campaign to emphasize its food and snack offerings with a strange-looking mascot named Toomgis because he’s a giant made up of “Too Much Good Stuff” (the chain’s snack food and beverage offerings).
 He has a podcast in which he explains the origins of various snack items – and although he sounds suspiciously like Cookie Monster when he speaks, he looks more like some kind of snack food Rastafarian.
 The chain has also introduced the Scratch Power App that allows customers to win prizes by scratching and scanning every time they visit a store.

 ampm was started by oil company Atlantic Richfield Company (ARCO) but is now a subsidiary of oil and gas giant BP.
-Founded in Southern California in 1975 and franchising since 1979, the number of locations stands at 1,029 (an increase of 24 from the previous year), of which 81 are company-owned and all are located in the US.
+Founded in Southern California in 1975 and franchising since 1979, the number of locations stands at the last known reported total of 1,029 in 2019 (up from the previously reported total of 1,005), of which 81 are company-owned and all are located in the US.

 An Important Note About Our Methodology